 For more behind the scenes looks at the AHP team conducting fieldwork, follow @preserve_montpelier!

 Elizabeth Sweeny, MA

-Elizabeth Sweeny is an architectural historian in the Architecture and Historic Preservation Department at Montpelier.
+Elizabeth Sweeny is a former architectural historian in the Architecture and Historic Preservation Department at Montpelier.
 Her research focuses on agency and identity as it is expressed through the built environment.